Brogrammer7/ADB-Notes/README.md

 **Important note** BOTH YOUR PC AND PHONE MUST BE ON SAME WIFI NETWORK

+To connect wirelessly via ADB if drop-down doesn't work:

+1. Enable Wireless Debugging in Settings - Developer Options.

-1. to connect FIRST pair using port # from 'Pair with Code' button:
+2. To connect, FIRST pair using port # from 'Pair with Code' button:

-2. .\adb pair 192.168.xx.xxx:xxxxx
+3. .\adb pair 192.168.xx.xxx:xxxxx (where xxxxx = port # from Pair with Code section)

-3. enter 6 digit code
+4. input 6 digit code & hit enter

-4. THEN use port # from top area (not Pair with Code section!):
+5. THEN get port # from top area (not Pair with Code section!):

-5. .\adb connect 192.168.xx.xxx:xxxxx
+6. .\adb connect 192.168.xx.xxx:xxxxx (where xxxxx = port # from top section)

 To fix a connection error (you may need to connect over USB wire or restart phone device):